dennis246/fnotes/README.md

 a basic flutter statless project that adds views and displays text list

-WORK DECLARATION : This was a self-derived project without external assistance or adivse.
-The charset sequences and keywords and the files are not to be used for second testing or distribution or reinterpretation or misuse of any kind how or when so ever intercepted.
+WORK DECLARATION :
+This was a self-derived project without external assistance or adivse.
+All charset sequences, keywords and files are not to be used for second testing or distribution or reinterpretation or misuse of any kind how or when so ever intercepted.
 I have never allowed it.